jimbol/hands-on-fullstack-react/3-full-stack/RUN_ON_EC2.md

 cd full-stack;
 bash install.sh;
 ```
-This installs Git, Node, and Yarn, as well as installing our application dependencies on the front- and back-end.
+This installs Node, and Yarn, as well as installing our application dependencies on the front- and back-end.

+**NVM, Node, and NPM wont be available until you disconnect and reconnect.**

 ### Starting
 We'll start the server using pm2. pm2 is a tool to manage running production applications.
 Our application is set up to run on port 5000.